How Much Do Twitch Streamers Make? 2022 Top Earners

-Other options make it possible for the gaming community to come together.
-Gamers have made a video streaming platform called Twitch the go-to place where they can watch peers play their favorite games live and interact with their favorite players.
+Streaming options make it possible for the gaming community to come together.
+Gamers have made Twitch, a giant in the video game streaming space, the go-to place where they can watch peers play their favorite games live and interact with their favorite players.

 What Is Twitch?

 Twitch was founded in 2011 as justin.tv.
 In 2014, it rebranded as Twitch Interactive and Amazon purchased the company soon after the rebrand.
 To get an idea of how popular the streaming service is among gamers, League of Legends is the most-watched game on Twitch.
-Its streams add up to 35.67 billion watch-hours to date.
+Its streams received 129 million watch hours in April 2022 alone.

-Although gaming is the main activity on the live-stream platform, you can also learn how to cook a new recipe or watch a concert–now that the pandemic has stopped live shows–or do a test run on a video game before buying it by watching someone else play it live.
-There were over 9 million active users on the platform in December 2020 and a few of the earliest adopters are making serious cash.
+Although gaming is the main activity on the live-stream platform, you can also learn how to cook a new recipe, watch a concert — now that the pandemic has stopped live shows — or do a test run on a video game before buying it by watching someone else play it live.
+There are over 140 million monthly active users on the platform in 2022 and a few of the earliest adopters are making serious cash.
 Here’s how.

 How Much Do Twitch Streamers Make?